New York City Police Department Street Crime Unit: History

+In April of 1979, undercover officer Robert Bilodeau was injured when his throat was slashed while he was working as a decoy with the SCU.
+Publicity of the attack caused the unit to start using more female officers as decoys, following the theory that women were less likely to be violently attacked.
+The following year, Bilodeau would become the first member of the SCU to be killed in the line of duty.

 On January 14, 1999, two officers from the Street Crimes Unit fired eight shots at rapper Russell "Ol' Dirty Bastard" Jones, a member of the multiplatinum group Wu-Tang Clan.
 The officers later accused Jones of firing at them after they stopped his car in Bedford–Stuyvesant, Brooklyn.
 Jones was cleared by a grand jury and insisted that the officers had been scared by his cellular phone.
 No weapons or shell casings besides those of the officers were found in the vehicle or near the scene.

 The unit was disbanded after the outrage spiked in the aftermath of the Amadou Diallo shooting three weeks later.
 Four plainclothes New York City officers shot at Diallo 41 times in the vestibule of his apartment complex after mistakenly believing he was drawing a firearm.
 While the officers were acquitted on the charges of murder, New York City did pay out $3 million in a civil suit brought forward by Amadou's mother, Kadijatou Diallo.
 A federal investigation accused the unit of racial profiling and it was subsequently disbanded in 2002.

 The unit was reactivated in 2015 under the Strategic Response Group, with the name "City Wide Anti-Crime Unit".
 The newer City Wide Anti-Crime Unit was more investigative and intelligence based than the former Street Crimes Unit.
 In 2020, anti-crime units across the city were disbanded once again following the murder of George Floyd.